ErichHalwas/Hackathon25/README.md

 Erich (frontend developer) - Worked on the UI of the web app, designing the welcome, sign up, login, entry, and entries list page.
 Worked on HTML, CSS, and Javascript.

-Venkat (logo designer) - Didn't do much, just designed the logo for our app Daily Pages.